rbaumgarten/xlt-testsuite-documentation/README.md

 ## Pageflows

-Pageflows or short flows are modeling actions that interact with multiple connected pages and therefor have to use different moduls from different packages to:

-- mask unimportant but needed processes from the test developer (helper)
-- reuse typical page set interaction (reutilization).
+Pageflows or short flows are modeling actions that interact with multiple connected pages and therefor have to utilize moduls from different packages.
+The intention of a pageflow might be to mask unimportant but needed processes from the test developer (masking) or enable reuse of typical page interaction sets (reutilization).

-### pageflows.helper

-In this context masking means to hide a set of multiple page interactions that are essential to the test case itself but are not important to the test focus of the test case.
+_In this context masking means to hide a set of multiple page interactions that are essential to the test case itself but are not important to the test focus of the test case.
 Hence all needed interactions can be aggegrated into a single pageflow and be gently hidden when opening a test case inside the XLT script developer.
-_For example a specific flow can be used for test case setup and another for a test case teardown._

-### pageflows.process

 Another reason and example for using pageflows is to model complex but typical interactions with a set of pages.
-The intention of these pageflows is to be reusable inside different test case (also repetitivly) and also by other more advanved pageflows.
+The intention of these pageflows is to be reusable inside different test case (also repetitivly) and also by other more advanved pageflows. _

+### pageflows.$startpage

+Pageflows might be arranged in seperate packages named after the startpage to mimic the already established pageing concept for modules.
 _For example a pageflow might include: login to account, add shipping address and log out.
 You can reinvoke this pageflow several times to add as even more addresses as you like in one test case.
 Or you might use this flow as part of test setup pageflow in several test cases._

+### pageflows.helper

+Some pageflows might use the same set of interactions or might need help to enable several interactions.
+These essential scripts for main pageflows are located in a seperate helper package. _For example a specific flow can be used for test case setup and another for a test case teardown._

 ## Modules